 Experimental set up

-The multiwell plate with larvae is inserted into the chamber of the Zantiks MWP_vb unit.
-The script can be written to control single or multiple square pulses of light, of varying length and known power and wavelength, as well as control the temperature of the medium inside the wells.
-Locomotor activity of each larva (measured in arbitrary units or as swum distance) is measured and written to a data file at the frequency required by the observer.
+The multi well plate with larvae is inserted into the chamber of the Zantiks MWP_vb unit.
+The script can be written to control single or multiple pulses of light - of varying length and known power and wavelength - as well as control of the system's temperature.
+Locomotor activity of each larva (measured as distance travelled) is measured and written to a data file at the frequency required by the experimenter.

-Exemplary video (speed, 8x) of zebrafish larvae in a 24-well plate during two consecutive 120 s square pulses of light (intertrial interval, 120 s).
+Zebrafish larvae in a 24-well plate during two consecutive 120sec pulses of light (intertrial interval, 120sec).
+Speed 8x.